Jaguars in Tortuguero

 Camera trap surveys

 A daily survey of the beach (Miles 5 to 8) to locate predated marine turtles by jaguars, and the installation of camera traps at these sites.
 Survey duration: all morning (starting at 6am).
 Size group: 1-4 volunteers.

 A once monthly survey of the permanent camera trap stations located along the entirety of the beach (Miles 3 to 18).
 Survey duration: all day (starting between 5 and 6am).
 Size group: 4 volunteers.
 For this survey, STC will facilitate transportation to pick up the team at Jalova river mouth in the afternoon.

 Jaguar predation on marine turtles (known as ‘JagWalk’)

 A once monthly survey consisting of walking the entirety of the beach (Miles 3 to 18) to collect data on marine turtles predated by jaguars and jaguar presence.
 Size group: 4 volunteers.

-Eco-Volunteer Participants must be 18 years or older.
-This experience is ideal for educators, couples, spring breakers, groups, or anyone who is interested in helping jaguars and making a difference.
+Eco-Volunteers must be 15 years or older (under 18 must be accompanied by an adult).
+This experience is ideal for educators, couples, spring breakers, groups, or anyone who is interested in helping sea turtles and making a difference.
 Discounts are available for groups of six or more.